ccruiser/mitchell-lego-education-spike/Lego-Challenge/Challenge Base Set Instrucutions.md

 # Challenge Base Set Instrucutions

 There are 15 different challenges in this year's map.
 The lego field map setup details can be viewed here: [https://www.youtube.com/watch?v=u2yB-cPCjmQ](https://www.youtube.com/watch?v=u2yB-cPCjmQ).
 This link includes the setup of all 14 models across the field.

+## Student Guidelines

+Each ziplock bag that is being send home should indicate the "Model #" of the given set.
+Use the table below to help reference the instruction manual for each lego build.
+All required peices should be in included with in the given back.
+Students must return their completed models to the next scheduled Robotics meet up.

 ## Model Build Instructions